C. Carroll Marsh: Shiloh

 Following the victory at Fort Donelson, General Ulysses S. Grant was thrust into the public eye and at the same came under attack from department commander Henry W. Halleck.
 During this time Colonel Marsh and others presented Grant with an ivory-handled sword.
 Marsh took the occasion to publicly profess his confidence in General Grant and denounced the "jealousy caused by his recent success".
 He assumed command of the 2nd Brigade when recently promoted Brig.
 Gen. W.H.L.
 Wallace took command of the 2nd Division.
-On the morning of April 6, 1862 messengers managed to alert Colonel Abraham M. Hare of the 1st Brigade that a battle was underway but news of the fighting had not reached Colonel Marsh until a cannonball soared through his brigade's camp.
+On the morning of April 6, 1862 messengers managed to alert Colonel Abraham M. Hare of the 1st Brigade that a battle was underway but news of the fighting had not reached Marsh until a cannonball soared through his brigade's camp.
 Early in the fighting Marsh's brigade was forced into a disorderly retreat until he and General McClernand managed to rally units of the 1st Division behind Shiloh Church.
 Marsh then led a counterattack which managed to overrun a Confederate battery but proved costly.
 Once again Marsh was forced to withdraw his dwindling command.
 Around 5:00pm he made a final stand supported by remnants of three other brigades.
 On April 7 he led his brigade in recapturing lost ground in the vicinity of Shiloh Church where he had seen action the day before.

 Post Shiloh and Resignation

-Following the battle of Shiloh Colonel Marsh commanded his brigade until the beginning days of the Siege of Corinth and was transferred to command the 3rd Brigade, 1st Division stationed at Jackson, Tennessee.
-He was appointed Brigadier General of U.S. Volunteers dated November 29, 1862, though his appointment was later withdrawn.
+Following the battle of Shiloh Marsh commanded his brigade until the beginning days of the Siege of Corinth and was transferred to command the 3rd Brigade, 1st Division stationed at Jackson, Tennessee.
+He was appointed brigadier general of U.S. Volunteers dated November 29, 1862, though his appointment was later withdrawn.
 He was transferred to command the 1st Brigade in John A. Logan's 3rd Division of the XVII Corps in the opening stages of Grant's First Vicksburg Campaign.
-Colonel Marsh resigned on April 22, 1863.
+Marsh resigned on April 22, 1863.